Atrament1s/ytms/README.md

 # ytms
-ytms is command-line script for Powershell that uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) to query YouTube and play the audio of the first result using [mpv](https://github.com/mpv-player/mpv).
+ytms is a command-line script for Powershell that uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) to query YouTube and play the audio of the first result using [mpv](https://github.com/mpv-player/mpv).

 Note: ytms is untested on non-Windows operating systems.
 If you encounter any issues, feel free to [file an issue](https://github.com/Atrament1s/ytms/issues).